sfigg/commercialization-public/docset/customize/mdm/reporting-csp.md

 Supported operations are Get and Replace.

 <a href="" id="type"></a>**Type**
 Added in Windows 10, version 1703.
 Specifies the type of logs to retrieve.
+You can use this to retrieve the WIP learning logs.

-Value type is string.
-Use ISO 8601 format.
+Value type is integer.

 Supported operations are Get and Replace.